mozilla/geckodriver/README.md

 On Window systems you can change the system path by right-clicking **My Computer** and choosing **Properties**.
-The dialogue that appears, navigate
+In the dialogue that appears, navigate
 **Advanced** → **Environmental Variables** → **Path**.

 Or in the Windows console window: